marcfraga/Coursera-GettingData-Assignment/codebook.md

 Mean
 ```

-Below is the full list of variables in this dataset:
+Below is the full list of variables in this dataset, in the exact order they appear in the dataset (columns 3 to 68):

 ```
 Subject